 by Tim Isbell, April 15, 2026

-The Christian mission had often been “distorted by a desire for domination, entirely foreign to the way of Jesus Christ.”
+The Christian mission has often been “distorted by a desire for domination, entirely foreign to the way of Jesus Christ.”
 “Today, as we all know, there has also been this threat against the entire people of Iran, and this is truly unacceptable.”

 “Enough with war!
 True strength is manifested in serving life.”